Last updated October, 2018.

 The Buddha then explained, “In life, we cannot always control the first arrow.
 However, the second arrow is our reaction to the first.
 The second arrow is optional.”

 The second arrow the Buddha discusses is describing another type of suffering.
-This suffering results from our ego, and how we view the world around us.
-Our compulsive mind and non-stop thoughts fuel this second arrow.
+This suffering results from our thoughts and emotions, and an inner narrative that constantly comments on - and judges - everything and everyone (including ourselves!).

-But, with meditation and mindfulness, we can see thoughts for what they are: not permanent.
+By strengthening awareness, we can learn to see thoughts, emotions, and stories for what they are: not permanent.

 We can notice this "mental noise" as it comes and goes: if we don't interfere with it, it passes like clouds in the sky.
 By watching it come into being, exist, and cease, we directly experience its ephemeral nature.
 And, through this direct experience, we can learn to stop getting caught up in all of it (to stop getting attached to all of it).